Routers as Smart Home Hubs

 Portable Wi-Fi Dongle

 The Wi-Fi dongle should block ads, provides fast internet, and track my data usage.
-I'm frustrated by internet trackers, lengthy activation processes, and inconsistent signal strength in different areas.
+But on the other hand I'm pretty frustrated by internet trackers, lengthy activation processes, and inconsistent signal strength in different areas.

 Real-time network analytics & dashboards for homes.